- What does United Way do with my contribution?

 - How does a donor qualify to receive United Way's Community Impact Coupons?

-Impact Coupons are a thank you to donors who contribute $100 or more directly to United Way’s Community Fund and/or any of the three strategic focus areas of Education, Income and Health or special initiatives.
+Impact Coupons are a thank you to donors who contribute $100 or more directly to United Way’s Community Fund and/or any of the three strategic focus areas of health, education, and financial stability or special initiatives.
 The coupons offer discounts at entertainment venues, restaurants and other local businesses.
 To receive the coupons, donors should provide their home address.

 Learn more about Impact Coupons.

 - Why should I give to United Way’s Community Fund rather than designate my gift to a specific agency?

 Donations made to United Way’s Community Fund make the greatest difference and help the most people.
 United Way monitors results to ensure the programs are making an impact.
 You can be certain your money is well invested.
 In addition, your donation may qualify for matching funds, increasing the investment even more.

 - What is United Way’s guidance on designated contributions?